Dallas: J.R. Returns

 Dallas: J.R.
 Returns is a 1996 American made-for-television drama film and is the first of two Dallas reunion films, produced after the series went off the air in 1991.
 It originally aired on CBS on November 15, 1996, and was rerun as part of TV Land's salute to 50 years of Warner Bros.
 Television.
+The film is the second installment of the Dallas film series, following Dallas: The Early Years (1986).